bython17/cwm-downloader/README.md

 ### Motivation for the project

 For along time I watched Mosh's youtube channel where he only shows a tiny part of the full course.
 This made me eager to buy his courses and I ended up subscribing to the monthly subscription plan.
-But then I wanted to download alot of courses from the site so using my tiny python skills I made [cwm-downloader-old](https://github.com/bython17/cwm-downloader-old) but that didn't seem clean and was kinda bulky.
+But then I wanted to download alot of courses from the site so using my python skills I made [cwm-downloader-old](https://github.com/bython17/cwm-downloader-old) but that didn't seem clean and was kinda bulky.
 So I rewrote it again and here it is.

 **Note** Currently my subscription has ended and I can't test the app properly anymore.
 So I would appreciate contributions alot.
 Read more about contribution's at the bottom.